PaddlePaddle/docs/doc/fluid/advanced_usage/deploy/inference/build_and_install_lib_en.rst

 WITH_MKL                      ON/OFF
 ============================  =========

-It is recommended to configure options according to recommended value to avoid the link to unecessary library.Other options can be set if it is necessary.
+It is recommended to configure options according to recommended value to avoid the link to unecessary library.
+Other options can be set if it is necessary.

-Code below is the latest code pulled from github.Configure options for building(It needs to replace PADDLE_ROOT with installation path of PaddlePaddle predict library):
+The following code snippet pulls the latest code from github and compiles the build options (you need to replace PADDLE_ROOT with the installation path of the PaddlePaddle prediction library):

   .. code-block:: bash